rjhinrichs/aimoralcode/_pages/introduction.md

 description: "An overview of the AI Moral Code’s origin, goals, and ethical foundations."
 ---

-ChatGPT said:
-Excellent timing.
-The Introduction page is your chance to:

-Set the ethical, intellectual, and cultural framing for the entire project

-Clarify why the AI Moral Code is needed

-Define who it’s for: developers, ethicists, policymakers, AGI researchers

-Explain the foundational theory behind your NRBC model

-Provide a bridge from abstract ethics → operational system

-🧠 Recommended Structure for _pages/introduction.md
-markdown
-Copy
-Edit
----
-layout: page
-title: "Introduction"
-permalink: /introduction/
----

 <section>
   <h1>Why an AI Moral Code?</h1>
   <p>